DHTMLX/docs-diagram/docs/api/selection/beforeselect_event.md

 Returning *false* from the handler will block the selection.

 @changelog:
-SubId parameter is added in v4.1.
+SubId parameter has been added in v4.1.

 #### Related articles